Chapter 2: resources and transfers

 - HOST_CACHED: mapped memory is cached on the host, making CPU-side access efficient, though the memory may fall out-of-sync

-DEVICE_LOCAL memories are located on the GPU and are therefore fast to access.
+DEVICE_LOCAL memories are located on the GPU and are therefore fast to access (from the device).
 On the other hand, non DEVICE_LOCAL memories represent slower mechanisms that interact with CPU-side memory with implicit synchronization.
 LAZILY_ALLOCATED types are used for tiled architectures, where transient resources do not need to be allocated in full as the memory allocated for managing one tile can be reused for different portions of the image (the system handles this automatically).
-HOST_COHERENT types are always safe to read from the CPU although they may lead to unnecessary synchronization buy the driver.
+HOST_COHERENT types are always safe to read from the CPU although they may lead to unnecessary synchronization by the driver.
 HOST_CACHED types are typically more efficient but require manual synchronization.
 There may be types matching both HOST_COHERENT and HOST_CACHED.
 This is typically the case for types representing mechanisms for interacting with the CPU cache directly.

 The meaning of different flags combinations varies subtly from constructor to constructor.
-This cool blog post by Adam Sawicki gives concrete information as to the situation on the ground.
+This blog post by Adam Sawicki gives concrete information as to the situation on the ground.

 Manually syncing HOST_VISIBLE memory that is not HOST_COHERENT